Abused No More

 Charity information: The IARS International Institute

-The project is based on research that was conducted with young people by young people in the UK, Poland, Italy and Romania.
+The project is based on research that was conducted with young women in the UK, Poland, Italy and Romania.
 The research revealed that lack of knowledge of basic rights leads to a vicious circle of further marginalisation and exclusion.
 Social exclusion and marginalisation are multi-faceted issues and require a multiple response.
-However, currently there is a substantial gap in education and training services across the UK and Europe that our work aims to bridge.
+However, currently there is a substantial gap in education and training services across the UK that our work aims to bridge.

 “Abused no more”, utilises the notion of legal literacy in an innovative way to prevent marginalisation and abuse.
-Using youth-led methodologies addresses gaps in education and training provision for young people marginalised people in relation to anti-discrimination and abuse.
-Based on the findings of the research and guided by our young people we will develop and deliver face to face and online training services to young people that will aim to increase their legal capability.
+Using user-led methodologies addresses gaps in education and training provision for refugee asylum seeking women in relation to anti-discrimination and abuse.
+Based on the findings of the research we will develop and deliver face to face and online training services to our beneficiaries that will aim to increase their legal capability.

-Work directly with young people, vulnerable to discrimination to increase their legal skills.
+Work directly with refugee women, vulnerable to discrimination to increase their legal skills

-Activities» Develop youth-led face to face and online training sessions and deliver them to young people who are more vulnerable to discrimination and abuse.
+Activities» Develop face to face training sessions and deliver them to women who are more vulnerable to discrimination and abuse.

-Through the implementation of the project's innovative practices and training programme, AnM is expected to help bring about EU-wide institutional and cultural change, improve services provided to marginalised youth experiencing exclusion and discrimination, while fostering social equity and inclusion.
-The project will create a paradigm of youth-led/ user-led models of training and education.
+Through the implementation of the project's innovative practices and training programme, AnM is expected to help bring about EU-wide institutional and cultural change, improve services provided to marginalised women experiencing exclusion and discrimination and abuse, while fostering social equity and inclusion.
+The project will create a paradigm of user-led models of training and education.

 We have identified the following risks: